 Disclosure: Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The staff at Halitios impressed me with their passion for what they do.
 The instructors that led the classroom sessions and then took me out on the water were, as you’d expect, experienced divers and competent instructors.

 The team is multilingual.
 Haliotis offers scuba diving courses in English, German and French plus, of course, Portuguese.
 Learning the basics of scuba diving in Peniche proved straightforward and enjoyable.
 Thanks to the lucid explanations and support offered by the Haliotis team I had no problems qualifying as a PADI Open Water Diver.

 Scuba diving in Portugal

 Haliotis offers beginners the chance to undertake an intensive PADI Open Water Diver course.
 It’s four days long, meaning it’s possible to travel for a week’s holiday from abroad and still have a couple of days to relax.
 There’s also an option to split the course over two weekends.
-That was my choice as it gave me more time to read about, and digest, the theoretical aspects of diving.
+That was my choice as it gave me more time to read about and digest the theoretical aspects of diving.

 Linguistically, it was no problem to learn to dive in Portugal and PADI qualifications are recognised globally.
-In addition to going home as a PADI Open Water Diver I had the bonus of learning that the Portuguese word for diving is mergulho, a word that makes me think of the sound of air bubbling to water’s surface.
+In addition to going home as a PADI Open Water Diver, I had the bonus of learning that the Portuguese word for diving is mergulho, a word that makes me think of the sound of air bubbling to the water’s surface.